-At Millfield Primary School we focus on promoting and teaching valued behaviours.
+At Millfield Primary School we focus on promoting and teaching pro-social behaviours.
 This is behaviour which relates to being positive, helpful, and values social acceptance.
-All staff are responsible for developing and encouraging valued behaviour.
+All staff are responsible for developing and encouraging pro-social behaviour.
 Acting as role models in accordance with the personal and professional expectations set out in the teaching standards. (see Appendix 2 reference to subconscious and conscious behaviours)

-Valued behaviour Staff responses could include: Class behaviours Participating in activities Completing classwork Listening to others Respectful of ideas Independent working Using varied support structures Completing work above and beyond expectations Whole class rewards to promote behaviours Displays and learning environment Feedback through varied means Modelled behaviour Communication with
+Pro-social behaviour Staff responses could include: Class behaviours Participating in activities Completing classwork Listening to others Respectful of ideas Independent working Using varied support structures Completing work above and beyond Whole class rewards to promote behaviours Displays and learning environment Feedback through varied means Modelled behaviour

-Around the school Playtime Helping others Being polite Respectful of the environment Take pride in our appearance Showing kindness Sharing with a friend Giving to others Using appropriate language Including others parents/carers (phone calls, postcards, reports, parents evening etc.) - Positive affirmations every morning, shared with the children. - Weekly Social Learning Objective certificates - Weekly certificates celebrated at celebration assembly - TEFAT badges - Attendance Bear and Tidy Tiger l igei
+Around the school Playtime expectations - Helping others - Being polite - Respectful of the environment - Take pride in our appearance - Showing kindness - Sharing with a friend - Giving to others - Using appropriate language - Including others Communication with parents/carers (phone calls, postcards, reports, parents evening etc.) Positive affirmations every morning, shared with the children.
+Weekly Social Learning Objective certificates Weekly certificates Weekly certificates celebrated at celebration assembly TEFAT badges Attendance Bear and Tidy Tiger ------------------------------- -- --

-(This table is not an exhaustive list of valued behaviours and responses)
+(This table is not an exhaustive list of pro-social behaviours and responses)